Green Bay Packer fan. Rock 'n roll singer. Stand-up comic.

 Hiker.
 Reader.
 Writer.
 Eternal optimist.

-Kate Rice is a runner, ski bum, rock ’n roll singer, standup comedian and a devoted Green Bay Packer fan who knows nothing about football.
+Kate Rice is a runner, ski bum, rock ’n roll singer and standup comic who performs mostly in the shower and sometimes on stage.
+She is a devoted Green Bay Packer fan who knows nothing about football.

 She is also a prize-winning reporter and change-maker who loves to throw parties.